OWASP/owasp.github.io/pages/migration.md

 **www-chapter-[chaptername]** for chapters.

-If you do not have access to your repository yet, please contact [Harold Blankenship](mailto:harold.blankenship@owasp.com)

 The following files are included in the repository.
 Only the index.md, leaders.md, and info.md files are required: